RissaStack/note_taker2/README.md

 # Usage

 This tool is used to keep track of any notes you made need.
 You can keep to-do lists, note for a class or project, or even step for a recipe.
 There are endless possibilities for this application.
+Or you can go to this link https://the-note-taker-2-95a30228ba10.herokuapp.com/

 # Images of Application